Abstract

 Fig: Reported hedge fund alphas decrease

-Reference: Fan Yang, Havranek Tomas, Irsova Zuzana, and Jiri Novak (2024), "Where Have All the Alphas Gone?
-A Meta-Analysis of Hedge Fund Performance."
+Reference: Fan Yang, Tomas Havranek, Zuzana Irsova, and Jiri Novak (2026), "What Matters in Explaining the Variation in Hedge Fund Performance?"
 Charles University, Prague.
 Available at meta-analysis.cz/alphas.